SylviaNyamwathi/Case_Study/documentation/data_model.md

 **Grain:** snapshot × rejection reason.

-Not a business mart — this is what the monitoring dashboard points at.
+Not a business mart, this is what the monitoring dashboard points at.
 It carries `accepted_row_count`, `rejected_row_count_total`, `bronze_row_count_reconciled` and `rejected_pct`, so the >2% alert in `documentation/monitoring.md` reads from a table rather than from log scraping.